delphix/virtualization-sdk/README-dev.md

 ### Functional (blackbox) testing
 To run blackbox tests, follow these steps:
 1. Push your code to a branch in the forked repository on Github.
 Let's say the branch is called `my-feature` in repository called `<username>/virtualization-sdk`.
+2. If you bumped the version (one of major, minor, or micro, not the dev version part), then QA will have to createa a new branch (qa-appdata-toolkits branch sdk-3-2-0 for example with version 3.2.0) and update their map before you can run the blackbox tests:
+* automation/regression/BlackBox/blackbox/appdata/virtualization_sdk/dvp_settings.py
-2. Navigate to the app-gate directory and start tests using `git blackbox`.
+3. Navigate to the app-gate directory and start tests using `git blackbox`.
 For the guide on which test suite to use, see the next sections.

 At a minimum, each pull request should pass `appdata_python_samples` and `appdata_basic` tests with a direct or staged plugin.